GeorgeC137/laravel-vue-ecommerce/README.md

-This is an E-commerce Website with Vue.js Admin.
+This is an E-commerce Website with Vue.js Admin Panel.
 Built These Technologies:
 1. Laravel Framework
 2. Vue.js